dev-bootcamp-2019/final-project-offbuyfor/avoiding_common_attacks.md

 Please do not evaluate the project before Sunday Jan 27th end of the day EST time

-A document called avoiding_common_attacks.md that explains what measures you took to ensure that your contracts are not susceptible to common attacks.

 ### Prevention of re-entrancy
 Prevented re-entrancy in the contract.
 Use of address.transfer() instead of address.send() The contract makes use of ```.address.transfer()``` in the contract function ```contributeToFund``` instead of ```address.send()```.
 This is a safer way of implementing transactions.